cbiddle3/skyRunner/README.md

 # skyRunner platform game

 Brief Description: You are a character that is running on top of buildings in the city.
 The object of the game is to get as far as you can while jumping over the cracks/spaces between the buildings.
-In order to jump you must press the space key.
-If you fall in the crack of the buildings the game is over and displays your achieved distance.
+In order to jump you must press the enter key.
+If you fall in the crack of the buildings the game is over and displays your score, which is based on how many buildings you hit.

 ## How to run the code
 1) Make sure you have npm installed